DevTrevi/DgcReader/TrustListProviders/DgcReader.TrustListProviders.Germany/README.md

 This allows the application to continue to operate even if the backend is temporary unavailable for any reason.
 Default value is 15 days.
 - **SaveCertificate**: if true, the full .cer certificate downloaded is saved into the json file instead of only the public key parameters.
-This option is disabled by default, and can be activated for diagnostic purposes.
+This option is enabled by default, as may be required by some rule validators in order to perform additional checks.
 - **SaveSignature**: if true, the signature of the certificate entry will be stored into the json file.
 This option is disabled by default, and can be activated for diagnostic purposes.

 ## Forcing the update of the trustlist